antiflasher/apcach/README.md

 ### Color on a black background

-For composing a forground color on black background, use `crToBlack()` function:
+For composing a foreground color on black background, use `crToBlack()` function:

 ```js
 import { apcach, crToBlack } from "apcach";